cloudflare/workers-docs/workers-docs/src/content/tutorials/user-auth-with-auth0/_index.md

 }
 ```

-## Adding the verify read block
+## Verifying the token and retrieving user info

 With our application persisting authentication data in Workers KV and associating it to the current user via a cookie, we're now prepared to fill out the `verify` function defined earlier in the tutorial.
 This function will look at the `Cookie` header, and look up the authentication info that we persisted in Workers KV.
-The saved information in Workers KV can be used to make a subrequest to Auth0's `/userinfo`, to validate the token is valid.
-The endpoint provided by Auth0 returns user info, such as name and email address, if they're provided using the user's authentication method of choice.

 To begin, install the NPM package [`cookie`](https://www.npmjs.com/package/cookie), which we'll use to simplify parsing the `Cookie` header in the `request`: